Content Map Terms

 • It may reduce acne, heavy bleeding and cramping, and symptoms of premenstrual syndrome.

 • The ring is convenient.
 You insert it only 1 time each month.
-You do not have to interrupt sex to protect against pregnancy.
+You don't have to interrupt sex to protect against pregnancy.

 • It may cause mood changes, less interest in sex, or weight gain.